hatgit/BIP39-Mnemonic-Tools/README.md

 crypto wallets.

 Formula:
-Initial Entropy in bits /32 = checksum length in bits  (this is equal to wordcount/3 == checksum lenght) initial entropy mod 11 = remaining bits + checksum = last word Initial entropy + checksum = total bits /11 = total words. (total words can be either 12 or 24, depending on initial entropy length)
+Initial Entropy in bits /32 = checksum length in bits  (this is equal to wordcount/3 == checksum length) initial entropy mod 11 = remaining bits + checksum = last word Initial entropy + checksum = total bits /11 = total words. (total words can be either 12 or 24, depending on initial entropy length)